PacificBiosciences/ccs/README.md

 <p align="center"><img width="600px" src="img/ccs-acc.png"/></p>

 ### How is number of passes computed?
-Each CCS read is annotated with a `np` tag that contains the number of full-length subreads used for polishing.
+Each read is annotated with a `np` tag that contains the number of full-length subreads used for polishing.
 Since the first version of _ccs_, number of passes has only accounted for full-length subreads.
 In version v3.3.0 windowing has been added, which